okeshawarz/prospectus/keshawarz_prospectus.md

 methods of adjusting rents to the market rate.
-This policy heterogeneity means that a single dummy variable will not accurately reflect the treatment effect of a wide variety of control types; @gilderbloom2007, for example, finds evidence that rent control policies in New Jersey cities are not particularly salient.
+This policy heterogeneity means that a single dummy variable will not accurately reflect the treatment effect of a wide variety of control types; @gilderbloom2007, for example, construct an index of rent control strictness and include this as an independent variable.
-They attempt to correct for this by introducing an index of relative moderation and strictness as an estimand.

 Finally, the direction of causality is important; a final specification will use distributed lags using AHS data